-In our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of January 1, 2009, based on the criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+In our opinion, because of the effect of the material weakness identified above on the achievement of the objectives of the control criteria, the Company has not maintained effective internal control over financial reporting as of January 1, 2009, based on the criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.

-We have also audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the consolidated financial statements as of and for the year ended January 1, 2009 of the Company and our report dated March 5, 2009 expressed an unqualified opinion on those financial statements.
+We have also audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the consolidated financial statements as of and for the year ended January 1, 2009 of the Company and our report dated March 5, 2009 (November 5, 2009 as to the effects of the restatement and the retrospective adjustment discussed in Notes 2 and 15) expressed an unqualified opinion on those financial statements and included an explanatory paragraph discussing a restatement of the Company's financial statements and the retrospective adjustment for the change in the Company's method of accounting for noncontrolling interests.